teamniteo/handbook/2_Operations/scrum.md

  * We schedule our work into two week long *sprints*.
  * We manage our sprints with GitHub and ZenHub.

-The role of a product owner is to defend the users while the role of a scrum master is to defend the developers.
-This means that a symbiotic relationship has to exist in order to create a balanced product.
+To put it in simple terms: **product owner defends the users, scrum master defends the team**.
+Ideally, this relationship brings the best results for users while not overworking the developers.

 Read about [writing User Stories and issues](user-stories.md).